CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Commands.md

 Description:

-Outputs a list of all conflicting crafting recipes to the crafttweaker.log file.
+Outputs a list of all conflicting crafting table recipes to the crafttweaker.log file.
+Note that this only works on a CLIENT with JEI installed!

 ## Discord